zfdupont/xacto/README.md

 > :nerd: One of the basic tenets of network programming is that a
 > network connection can be broken at any time and the parties using
 > such a connection must be able to handle this situation.
 In the
-> present context, the client's connection to the Xacto server may
+> present context, the client's connection to the Xanadu server may
 > be broken at any time, either as a result of explicit action by the
 > client or for other reasons.
 When disconnection of the client is
 > noticed by the client service thread, the client's transaction